In this tutorial I cover the following topics

 Because expanders give you more options how you can use them, this section would be longer than previous.
 I will start from communication.

-Multiplexer, at least the one I'm about to describe (PCF8574N), communicate with other components via the two-line bidirectional bus known as Inter-integrated Circuit, pronounced I-squared-C (I²C) or I2C.
-Actually you need 4 wires because you also need also two power linees: the VCC and Ground.
+Multiplexer, at least the one I'm going to describe (PCF8574N), communicate with other components via the two-line bidirectional bus known as Inter-integrated Circuit, pronounced I-squared-C (I²C) or I2C.
+Actually you need 4 wires because you also use two power lines: the VCC and Ground.

 The two data wires are: